Walls are taken back to bare plaster or brick and checked for structural integrity, and to ensure that walls are plumb, and square.

 Walls have been re-plastered, and decorated with bathroom grade paint.

-Bathroom is then thoroughly cleaned ready for the client to enjoy
+Bathroom is thoroughly cleaned ready for the client to enjoy